JacksonBurns/fastprop/paper/paper.md

 Quantitative Structure-Property/Activity Relationship studies, often referred to interchangeably as QS(P/A)R, seek to establish a mapping between molecular structure and an arbitrary Quantity of Interest (QOI).
 Since its inception this was done on a QOI-by-QOI basis with new descriptors being devised by researchers to _specifically_ map to their QOI.
 This continued for years and culminated in packages like DRAGON (later E-dragon), PaDEL-descriptor (and padelpy),  Mordred, and many others.
-The sheer number of different packages resulted in the creation of 'metapackages' which served only to aggregate these other calculators, including tools like molfeat, ChemDes,  Parameter Client, and AIMSim.
+The sheer number of different packages resulted in the creation of 'meta-packages' which served only to aggregate these other calculators, including tools like molfeat, ChemDes,  Parameter Client, and AIMSim.
 Despite the creation of these aggregation tools, QSPR studies have continued to focus on QOI-by-QOI studies rather than attempting to create a generalizable approach which is capable of modeling across chemical domains.

 One contributing factor to this is that QSPR studies have relied almost exclusively on linear methods for regression.